TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          - Second value is the  **value of the item** .

-         - The special value "--div--" is used to insert a non-selectable value that appears as a divider label in the selector box (only for maxitems
+         - The special value :code:`--div--` is used to insert a non-selectable value that appears as a divider label in the selector box (only for maxitems
            <=1)